Lies (Koda Kumi song)

-"Lies" is a song recorded by Japanese singer-songwriter Kumi Koda, serving as the fifth single in her 12 Singles Collection.
+"Lies" is a song recorded by Japanese singer-songwriter Koda Kumi, serving as the fifth single in her 12 Singles Collection.
 The lyrics are written by Kumi and the music is written and arranged by Yanagiman.
 The song is the ending theme of Asahi TV's show Adore na!
 Garejji.
 It was also used in a commercial for music.jp.
 It peaked at number five in its second week on Oricon and helped Kumi become to first artist to have three singles in the top 10 during the same week.

 Background and release

-"Lies" is Kumi Koda's fifth single in her 12 Singles Collection.
+"Lies" is Koda Kumi's fifth single in her 12 Singles Collection.
 It is the second to be released in the story-driven videos – her first being "You," which was also the first in the collection.
 Like most of the other singles in the collection, "Lies" was limited to 50,000 copies.

 "Lies" was written and composed by musician and musical composer Yanagiman.
 Along with working with various Japanese artist – SMAP, Lisa and Hitomi – Yanagiman has written music for South Korean artist BoA and American artist Usher.
 The lyrics to song were written by Kumi herself.
 The song was about a couple who gradually started to fight more and more.
 Despite the constant arguing, they still loved each other, though they disliked fighting.